Unduk Ngadau

-Unduk Ngadau or Unduk Ngadau Kaamatan is a beauty pageant held annually during the Kaamatan cultural event in Sabah, Malaysia.
-The pageant competition is originally held between different districts in Sabah (district level) and have since been expanded between different states and federal territories (state level) of Malaysia.
-Currently, the pageant is contested between sumandak (Kadazan-Dusun), ralaa (Murut) and sumuni/suni (Rungus) from each of participating Sabah's districts and territory as well as Kadazan Dusun Cultural Association (KDCA) branches outside Sabah who registered.
+Unduk Ngadau, or Unduk Ngadau Kaamatan, is a beauty pageant held annually during the Kaamatan cultural event in Sabah, Malaysia.
+The pageant competition is originally held between different districts in Sabah (district level) and have since been expanded between different states and federal territories (national level) of Malaysia.
+Currently, the pageant is contested between sumandak or bazad-bazad (Kadazan-Dusun), ralaa (Murut) and sumuni (Rungus) from the participating Sabah districts and territories as well as Kadazan Dusun Cultural Association (KDCA) branches outside Sabah who have been registered.

-It has been around for years since its first inception in 1960, with Penampang District becoming the leading with the most titles of 24, followed by Papar District with six and Tanjung Aru and Inanam with five along with Tuaran District with four and Kota Kinabalu District and Tamparuli with three titles respectively.
-The participants is usually either with both parentage of Kadazan-Dusun-Murut-Rungus (KDMR) descent or one of their parents; with the participants fluency on the native language is the major requirements along with the knowledge in recent events.
+It has been around for years since its first inception in 1960, with Penampang District becoming the leading titleholder with the most titles, 24, followed by Papar District with seventh, Tanjung Aru and Inanam five respectively, Tuaran District four, and Kota Kinabalu City and Tamparuli three respectively.
+The participants usually either have parentage fully of Kadazan-Dusun-Murut-Rungus (KDMR) descent or partially, and the participants' fluency in the ancestral language, along with knowledgeability, has been a major requirement in recent editions.

-The reigning Unduk Ngadau is Atitih Yati Robert of Tamparuli who was crowned by 2024 Unduk Ngadau, Hyellene Danius of Inanam, on 31 May 2025 at the Hongkod Koisaan Kadazan Dusun Cultural Association (KDCA) Hall in Penampang, Sabah.
+The reigning Unduk Ngadau is Gelvia Vanessa Jenny of Papar who was crowned by the 2025 Unduk Ngadau, Atitih Yati Robert of Tamparuli, on 31 May 2026 at the Hongkod Koisaan Hall in Penampang, Sabah.